A characterization of positroids, with applications to amalgams and excluded minors: A characterization of positroids and positroid orders

 We next show that the class of positroids is closed under circuit-hyperplane relaxation and a more general relaxation operation that we now discuss.
 Assume that a cyclic flat $X$ of a matroid $M$ is neither $\cl_M(\emptyset)$ nor $E(M)-\cl_{M^*}(\emptyset)$, that the only cyclic flat that properly contains $X$ is $E(M)-\cl_{M^*}(\emptyset)$, and that the only cyclic flat that $X$ properly contains is $\cl_M(\emptyset)$.
 (Thus, $X$ could be a circuit-hyperplane of a connected matroid of rank at least two, but $X$ is not limited to such sets.)
 Observe that properties (Z0)--(Z3) in Theorem \ref{thm:cfaxioms} hold for $\mathcal{Z}=\mathcal{Z}(M)-\{X\}$ and $r:\mathcal{Z}\to\mathbb{Z}$ where $r(A)=r_M(A)$ for each $A\in\mathcal{Z}$.
 By that result, this reduced cyclic flat and rank data defines another matroid, a generalized relaxation of $M$, in which $X$ is independent.

 \begin{cor} Assume that $X$ is a proper, nonempty cyclic flat of a matroid $M$ that has no loops and no coloops, and that no other proper nonempty cyclic flat of $M$ either contains $X$ or is contained in $X$.
 Let $M'$ be the matroid for which $\mathcal{Z}(M')=\mathcal{Z}(M) -\{X\}$ and $r_{M'}(A)=r_M(A)$ for all $A\in \mathcal{Z}(M')$.
-If $M$ is a positroid, then so is $M'$.
+If $M$ is a positroid, then so is $M'$, and any positroid order for $M$ is a positroid order for $M'$.
 Thus, any circuit-hyperplane relaxation of a connected positroid of rank at least two is a positroid. \end{cor}

 \begin{proof} It follows from Lemma \ref{lem:cyclicminor} that for any proper, nonempty cyclic flat $F$ of $M'$, we have $M|F=M'|F$ and $M/F=M'/F$.
-Thus, the proper connected flats $F$ of $M'$ with $|F|\geq 2$ are those of $M$ other than $X$.
+Thus, the proper connected flats $F$ of $M'$ with $|F|\geq 2$ (all of which are cyclic flats of $M'$) are those of $M$ other than $X$.
 For a positroid order for $M$, the cyclic interval property holds for $M$, so the cyclic interval property also holds for $M'$, so the linear order is a positroid order for $M'$. \end{proof}